kdl-org/kdl/SPEC.md

 `"""` is not preceeded by optional whitespace and a Newline are illegal.
 This also means that `"""` may not be used for a single-line String (e.g.
 `"""foo"""`).

-It is a syntax error for any body lines of the multi-line string to not match the whitespace prefix of the last line with the final quote.

 #### Newline Normalization